BIOS - SHORTER

 Tze Chun | Writer-Director

-Tze (pronounced "Z") Chun is a Chinese American filmmaker working out of New York City.
-He was born in Chicago and raised outside of Boston, and received his bachelor's degree in film studies at Columbia University.
-Tze's debut feature CHILDREN OF INVENTION premiered at the 2009 Sundance Film Festival, played over 50 festivals, and won 17 festival awards.
+Tze Chun was born in Chicago and raised outside of Boston.
+He received his bachelor's degree in film studies at Columbia University.
+Chun’s debut feature CHILDREN OF INVENTION premiered at the 2009 Sundance Film Festival, played over 50 festivals, and won 17 festival awards.
 It was released theatrically, on DVD and VOD in 2010, and the New York Times called it "a fine feature debut."
-In 2007, Chun was named one of Filmmaker Magazine's "25 New Faces of Independent Film" for his award-winning short film WINDOWBREAKER, an official selection of Sundance and over 30 other international festivals.
-That same year, Chun was selected to participate in Tribeca Film Festival's All Access Program with his feature ARTIFICIAL DISSEMINATION and also served as a staff writer on ABC's CASHMERE MAFIA.
-He is currently reteaming with CHILDREN OF INVENTION producer Mynette Louie on several feature projects, including EYE OF WINTER, a thriller, and YOU'RE A BIG GIRL NOW, a selection of IFP's No Borders Co-Production Market and the Sundance Creative Producing Lab.
+The film was based on Chun’s short film WINDOWBREAKER, which was selected for the 2007 Sundance

 _______________________________